 Copyright © Nucleus Medical Media, Inc.

 The cause of Crohn's disease is not known.
-Inflammatory bowel diseases (eg, ulcerative colitis and Crohn's disease) seem to run in some families.
-Some researchers think that it is due to a reaction to a virus or bacteria.
-The immune system overreacts and causes damage to the intestines.
+Inflammatory bowel diseases, such as ulcerative colitis and Crohn's disease, seem to run in some families.
+Some researchers think that it is due to a reaction to a virus or bacteria that causes the immune system to overreact and damage the intestines.

 Tests may include:

 Imaging tests evaluate the intestines and surrounding structures.
 These may include:

 A biopsy may be taken during some of the these tests.
 A biopsy is a sample of the intestinal tissue that can be examined under a microscope.

 Your doctor may advise that you avoid foods that trigger symptoms.
 These foods are different for each person.
 They may include:

 There are many types of medications that are used to treat Crohn's disease.
 Examples of these medications include:

 Very severe Crohn's may not improve with medications.
 You may be advised to have the diseased section of your intestine removed.
 The two remaining healthier ends of the intestine are then joined together.
 You are still at high risk for the disease returning.